Srayan-Codex10/Search-Algos/README.md

 For BFS , Enter the input as :-
 1. No. Nodes in the Graph
 2. No. Edges in the Graph
-3. Node Names (not in string)
+3. Node Names
-4. Edge Pairs (without any white space) example -> NodeNode
+4. Edge Pairs (with a single white space) example -> Node Node
+5. Check code file sample inputs